Understanding the Issues, Their Causes and Solutions in Microservices Systems: An Empirical Study: Related Work

 \subsubsection{Mining (Anti-)Patterns and Tactics to Architect MSA}

-From an MSA perspective, architectural patterns \cite{waseem2022} and tactics \cite{R1} represent empirically derived knowledge, best practices, and recurring solutions to address frequently occurring issues during architecture-centric design and development of service-driven systems \cite{1-marquez2018actual}.
-To discover patterns and tactics for architecting MSA, a number of studies have focused on analyzing open source repositories – mining version controls, searching change logs, and exploring design documents etc. – to investigate historical data that represents recurring solutions as patterns~\cite{1-marquez2018actual, R3, microservices2018, pigazzini2020towards}.
-The investigation of historical data involves postmortem analysis of development activities (e.g., software refactoring, testing, evolution) \cite{2019Microservices} as well as the knowledge of architects (e.g., developer discussions, code documentation) \cite{bandeira2019we}, which is captured via open source repositories, such as GitHub, Stack Overflow, or customized databases \cite{1-marquez2018actual, R3, bandeira2019we}.
-Specifically, Marquez \textit{et al}. \cite{1-marquez2018actual} explored source code artifacts of microservices projects, i.e., configuration files, and framework dependencies, available on GitHub to mine 17 architectural patterns addressing a set of quality attributes.
-Compared to the design and implementation-specific knowledge for microservices reported in \cite{1-marquez2018actual, R3}, Armin \textit{et al}. \cite{microservices2018} explored the evolution phase from traditional architectures to MSA and identified 15 migration patterns that support the evolution of legacy software towards a modular MSA.
-Compared to the pattern-based solutions discussed above, architectural tactics represent design decisions that focus on improving one specific quality aspect of MSA, such as service availability and fault avoidance for security critical systems \cite{R1}.
+From the MSA perspective, patterns \cite{R1} and tactics \cite{A66-genfer2025understanding} represent empirically grounded knowledge, that promote reuse of best practices, as recurring solutions to address frequently occurring issues during architecture-centric development of service-driven software systems \cite{A10-daniel2023towards}.
+To derive empirically-grounded reuse knowledge, i.e., discovering patterns and tactics for architecting MSA, a number of studies such as \cite{A10-daniel2023towards, A67-soldani2021mutosca, A68-fritzsch2022towards, A69-bacchiega2022microservices} have focused on analyzing open-source code and project repositories such as mining version controls, searching change logs, and exploring design documents etc. to investigate historical data that can reveal recurring solutions as patterns.
+The investigation of historical data involves postmortem analysis to detect anti-patterns and bad smells \cite{A70-cerny2023catalog} and mining repositories such as GitHub \cite{A71-beahan2025characterizing} to identify vulnerabilities in MSA systems.
+Daniel et al. \cite{A10-daniel2023towards} employed a metric-based approach and used two case studies to discover microservice patterns, while also evaluating the accuracy and applicability of the approach based on developers’ feedback.
+In a similar work, Soldani et al. \cite{A67-soldani2021mutosca} have developed a TOSCA toolchain to detect and resolve architectural smells and to ensure that complex microservice ecosystems remain aligned with core design principles.
+Compared to the metric and tool-based approaches for mining MSA specific knowledge, Fritzsch et al. \cite{A68-fritzsch2022towards} employed a mixed-method approach, synthesising the findings of literature review and industry expert interviews to derive a framework for architectural refactoring and migration in the context of microservice systems.